Humans have many driving forces, both internal and external.

 Fear of success can also cause us to lose out on many great opportunities.

-Some people choose their colleges so that they are within some arbitrary distance from home, so that they can get back to family within a certain number of hours, meanwhile missing out on a better choice of college.
+Some people choose their colleges so that they are within a certain distance from home so that they can get back to family within a certain number of hours, meanwhile missing out on a better choice of college.

 Fears of punishment, whether prison or peer pressure, or loss of respect are very strong forces.

 We continue to behave as expected, even as we have already begun to learn more about ourselves and the opinions of others we meet in our larger community.

 Some people either don’t have a fear of punishment, or they believe they won’t be caught, so they are not driven by a fear of punishment.